 Elfin Lakes camping during summer

 To avoid snow, you will have to hike between July - October.
 To camp overnight on a tent pad, you must make a reservation through Discover Camping.
-It costs $6 CAD per night for a tent pad, which can hold up to two tents and four people.
+The tent pad can hold up to two tents and four people.
 You will need to bring all camping equipment.

 Elfin Lakes camping during winter

-If you want to brave the snow, you can book a stay at the shelter during winter time for $15 per person/night.
+If you want to brave the snow, you can book a stay at the shelter during winter.
 The shelter sleeps up to 33 people.
 To do the hike, you will need snowshoes, warm clothes and sleeping gear.
 Bring ear plugs!
 You also have to reserve your stay at the shelter in advance through Discover Camping.
 Remember to check when sunset is and plan accordingly.
 Best to bring a headlamp!

 Elfin Lakes Trail in a nutshell